GanesamoorthyAbilash/Low-Power-Acoustic-Wakeup-NUS-FYP/README.md

 Pingpong - System collect samples in a Pingpong method and performs match filtering.
 Results indicated by LED

-Pingpong with print - System collect samples in a Pingpong method and performs match filtering and print the results (combined use with Serial Port.ipynb)
+Pingpong with print - Same as Pinpong and print the results (combined use with Serial Port.ipynb)

+Slow Pingpong - Same as Pinpong with slower clock

 64 bit testing - The Waveform file used for generating the necessary test waves.